It’s true. No one starts at the finish line.

 Before we start anything, we need to commit.
 We need to commit whatever is required to cross the finish line.

-Because ultimately my friend, our commercial success will be determined by what we finish.
-Not what we start.
+Because ultimately my friend, our commercial success will be determined by the things we finish.
+Not the things we start.